How much does it cost to evict a tenant?

 If both parties uphold the lease agreement and fulfill their respective responsibilities, the word “eviction” is unlikely to arise.
 Eviction is the last resort when there is a breach of the lease agreement that has not been resolved through amicable means.
 A breach can happen for a number of reasons.
 It may be due to failure to maintain the property or adhere to the conditions of the lease, but the most common cause for eviction is rental arrears.
 However, a landlord cannot simply evict a tenant for a payment default.
 In fact, a landlord can’t evict a tenant at all.
 Only the courts can do that.

-It may be tempting to handle an eviction yourself, but eviction is a legal process which requires an attorney.
+It may be tempting to handle an eviction yourself, but eviction is a legal process that, in practice, almost always requires an attorney.
 You may want to avoid eviction costs, but delay in consulting a lawyer can cost you money in the long run.
 As the rent arrears pile up, you are losing money that you may never recover.
 Engaging an expert in eviction law will save you money in the long run.
 It will ensure a smooth, compliant process, limit your losses and restore your property to its income-earning status as quickly as possible.

 The role of the Sheriff